 Competitive - Always give your best.
-Be a humble winner and a gracious loser.
+Be humble in victory and gracious in defeat.
 Be respectful of your teammates, coaches and mentors, competitors, judges and spectators.

 Collaborative - Act in the best interest of the team's goals and be supportive of your fellow teammates.
 Share knowledge, tools and parts with other teams.